 In the midst of the Coronavirus crisis, Deloitte people around the globe are working to connect to what matters each and every day.
 This story is part of a series featuring Deloitte people and the impactful work they are doing with clients and in the communities they serve.

-To reduce the spread of COVID-19 – especially among vulnerable populations – nursing homes and healthcare centers have stopped or limited family visitations.
+To reduce the spread of COVID-19 – especially among vulnerable populations – nursing homes and healthcare centres have stopped or limited family visitations.
 This has deprived many people of their only connection to the outside world, as care homes and hospitals often lack the resources to help residents connect virtually.
-As a result, many tenants of elder care centers and patients in hospitals are feeling more stressed, scared and lonely than ever before.
+As a result, many tenants of elder care centres and patients in hospitals are feeling more stressed, scared and lonely than ever before.

 So far, the initiative has reached over 500 hospitals and delivered more than 3500 devices (and counting), helping connect thousands in the weeks since its launch.

-At Deloitte, we are connecting with our clients, people, and communities to make an impact every day.
+At Deloitte, we are connecting with our clients, people and communities to make an impact every day.